Mac and Me: Filming

 In one scene, Eric Cruise (played by Calegory, who has spina bifida and uses a wheelchair in real life) is seen rolling down a hill in his wheelchair.
 Raffill noted that he performed a portion of the stunt himself, explaining that "it's very hard to do physical things when you're in that condition.
 It's very hard to make a wheelchair work because it's not a very balanced thing.
 When you start going fast in a wheelchair, you place tremendous risk on the child, so you have to try and figure out how to do that in a controlled fashion."

-The shooting of Eric was explicitly shown in the Japanese VHS release of the film.
-For the film's mainstream release in theaters and on home video, this scene was cut from the test screening phase of the film following negative reactions from test audiences; the altered version made it so that Eric would die offscreen.
+The shooting of Eric, although cut from most prints, was explicitly shown in the Japanese VHS release of the film.
+For the film's mainstream release in theaters and on home video, this scene had been cut from the test screening phase of the film following negative reactions from test audiences; the altered version made it so that Eric would die offscreen.

+During promotion for the film, the 12-year-old Calegory, tired of explaining why he used a wheelchair, started making deadpan jokes about how he'd been injured in the Vietnam War.